The spectrum and mass anomalous dimension of SU(2) adjoint QCD with two Dirac flavours: Conclusions

 \section{Conclusions}

-We have presented results for the particle spectrum of MWT and general signals for conformality at two different values for the inverse gauge coupling $\beta$ and several masses of the two adjoint Dirac fermions.
-The structure of the low-lying spectrum of particle masses shows clear indications for a conformal behaviour.
+In this work we have presented results for \su{2} gauge theory with two flavours of Dirac fermions in the adjoint representation regarding the particle spectrum and concerning general signals for conformality at two different values for the inverse gauge coupling $\beta$ and several masses of the two adjoint Dirac fermions.
+The structure of the low-lying spectrum of particle masses shows clear indications for an IR conformal behaviour.
 This qualitative observation was complemented with quantitative results for the universal mass ratios and the mode number.

-Our results at the smaller $\beta$ value are consistent with earlier investigations in \cite{DelDebbio:2015byq} for the particle spectrum and \cite{Patella:2012da} for the mode number.
-At the larger $\beta$ value we find significantly lower results for the masses in units of the pseudoscalar mass, especially for the glueball, and a smaller mass anomalous dimension.
-This might be an indication that the mass anomalous dimensions with the unimproved action in \cite{Patella:2012da} and the ones with the clover improved fermion action in \cite{Rantaharju:2015yva} might converge towards a universal value in the continuum limit, if possible scaling corrections are included.
-It seems that towards that limit MWT becomes even more conformal in the sense that the gap between the scalar particle and the rest of the spectrum is increased and the mass anomalous dimension gets smaller.
-In fact, our results indicate that the differences between various numerical results for the mass anomalous dimension could be rather related to scaling corrections than to the differences between the considered approaches.
+In earlier investigations the (triplet) mesonic spectrum and the glueballs have been considered.
+Note in particular the detailed studies of finite volume effects in \cite{DelDebbio:2015byq} and of the mode number in \cite{Patella:2012da}.
+As shown in Table~\ref{tab:modenumber}, these rather precise estimates for the mass anomalous dimension are not consistent with other investigations based on alternative methods.
+Our results indicate that the consideration of the dependence on the gauge coupling $\beta$ and the corresponding scaling violation provides the missing link between these estimates.
+At the smaller $\beta$ value we find, despite the differences in the lattice actions, results consistent with \cite{DelDebbio:2015byq} and \cite{Patella:2012da}.
+At the larger $\beta$ value, however, we find significantly lower results for the masses in units of the pseudoscalar mass, especially for the glueball, and a smaller mass anomalous dimension.
+Bearing in mind that different lattice actions have been used, the unimproved one in \cite{Patella:2012da} and the clover improved fermion action in \cite{Rantaharju:2015yva}, our results indicate that the mass anomalous dimensions converge towards a universal value in the continuum limit only, if possible scaling corrections are included.
+It seems that towards that limit aQCD2 becomes even more conformal in the sense that the gap between the scalar particle and the rest of the spectrum is increased and the mass anomalous dimension gets smaller.
+In fact, our results indicate that the differences between various numerical results for the mass anomalous dimension are rather related to scaling corrections than to the differences between the considered approaches.